PingXie/valkey-search-demo/README.md

 ## **Introduction**

-This project is a fully-functional web application that demonstrates a modern, AI-powered e-commerce experience.
+This project is a fully-functional web application that demonstrates a modern, AI-powered e-commerce experience running entirely on your local machine.
 It showcases how **Valkey** and its **Vector Search** module can serve as a high-performance, multi-modal backend for complex applications.

 The application allows users to log in as different "personas" and receive personalized product recommendations and descriptions based on their interests.
 These recommendations are generated through a hybrid search that combines traditional keyword filtering with advanced vector similarity search.

 **Key features demonstrated:**
+* **100% Local AI Stack:** All AI features run locally using Ollama and the sentence-transformers library.
 * **Hybrid Search:** Combining keyword (tag) search with vector similarity search.
 * **Personalization:** Using user profile embeddings to tailor search results.
 * **AI-Powered Content:** Leveraging Google's Gemini models to generate personalized sales pitches.